 4. The $100MBA

-If you own a business but never actually attended business school, then we recommend listening to this podcast by Omar Zenhom.
+If you own a business but never actually attended business school, then we recommend listening to The $100MBA Show by Omar Zenhom.
 In addition to the usual “how to build your business” and “how to grow your business” topics, this podcast also aims to teach you how to actually run a business in the most efficient manner.

 Zenhom himself was a college dropout.
 He was a business student from Wharton School of Business when he decided to quit and dedicate his time to creating the $100MBA community.
 His goal is to help people understand how to sell products in the easiest way possible.